banchoff/books_rest_api/README.md

 		-e DJANGO_DEBUG=True \
 		books-v01

+Check **start-server.sh** for the number of Gunicorn workers.

-And you can verify running something like:
+You can verify running something like:

 	echo '{"name": "My editorial"}' | http -a root:mypassword POST http://127.0.0.1:8020/books/api/editorial